 Part B - Credential Issuing

 These criteria apply to the verification of the identity of the Subject of a credential and with token strength and credential delivery mechanisms.
-They address requirements levied by the use of various technologies to achieve.
+They address requirements levied by the use of various technologies to achieve Assurance Level 1.

 Identity Proofing Policy